redhat-gpte-labs/practical-intro-to-container-security/lab6.md

 #### Bind Mounts

-Bind mounts alllow a container to mount a directory on the host for general application usage.
-This lab will help you understand how selinux behaves on different scenarioes.
+Bind mounts allow a container to mount a directory on the host for general application usage.
+This lab will help you understand how selinux behaves on different scenarios.
 On {{SERVER_0}}, create the following directories.

 ~~~shell
 # mkdir /data /shared /private